 The core of the WALK device : rhythmic auditory stimulation

-This neurological rehabilitation method consists in establishing a treatment of the "artificial" rhythm by using external rhythmic sound stimulation.
+This neurological rehabilitation method consists in establishing an artificial rhythm by using external rhythmic sound stimulation.
 The close relationship between the auditory system and the motor system can explain the beneficial effects observed during an RAS.

 Auditory information could also influence two major pathways for movement processing and timing management: the BGTC pathway (basal ganglia - thalamus - motor cortex) and the CTC pathway (cerebellum - thalamus - motor cortex).
 Hyperactivations of CTC pathway are described both in the initiation of movement in patients with Parkinson's disease and in finger tapping exercises.
-This path therefore appears as a major path in sensorimotor dialogues and in the development of synchronized operation on an external signal.
+This path therefore appears as a major path in sensorimotor loop and in the developping a pace synchronized on an external signal.

 Many studies have demonstrated the effectiveness of this technique in Parkinson's disease and its benefits in improving conventional spatio-temporal walking parameters such as speed or stride length

-In Bryant's study, which included about twenty Parkinson's patients, improvements in speed and stride length were observed in acute administration.
-These effects are accentuated by daily training and persist after one week of practice during the unstimulated test.
-Among the people surveyed, 75% express an interest in using a device that delivers the RAS on a daily basis to support them in their journey.
+In Bryant's study, which includes about twenty Parkinson's patients, improvements in speed and stride length were observed in acute testing.
+These effects are enhanced by daily training and persist after one week of practice during the unstimulated test.
+Among the people surveyed, 75% are interested in using a device that delivers the RAS on a daily basis to support them in their journey.

 Nieuwboer's study also studied the impact of administering sound cues at home over 6 weeks of training on 153 patients with Parkinson's disease.
-As previously demonstrated, there is an increase in the speed and stride length of patients.
-Motor skills are slightly increased with an improvement in posture, walking score (4.2%) and balance tests.
-The risk of falls was also measured, improvement of patient mobility through auditory stimulation could increase the patient's risk of falling.
-The results obtained do not show an increase in falls in treated patients.
-Instead, improving patient balance and confidence could reduce the risk of falling.
+As previously demonstrated, there is an increase in patients' speed and stride length.
+Motor skills are slightly enhanced with an improvement in posture, walking score (4.2%) and balance tests.
+The risk of falling was also measured, as improving patient's mobility through auditory stimulation could increase his risk of falling.
+However, the obtained results do not show an increase in falls in treated patients instead showing that improvement of the patient's balance and confidence could reduce risk of falling.